Igglybuff/awesome-piracy/readme.md

 - [Unison](https://panic.com/blog/the-future-of-unison/) OS X app for accessing Usenet Newsgroups and the many wonders and mysteries contained within (discontinued)
 - [spotweb](https://github.com/spotweb/spotweb) Spotweb is a decentralized Usenet community based on the Spotnet protocol.
 - [Newsbin](http://newsbin.com/about.php) Newsbin is software for Microsoft Windows Operating Systems that downloads files from Usenet Newsgroups.
+- [NZBVortex 3](https://www.nzbvortex.com/landing/) Simply the best Usenet client for Mac
+- [alt.binz](https://www.altbinz.net/) alt.binz is a powerful binary newsreader, for downloading and managing articles from Usenet.

 ## Direct Downloads